pozsarzs/alanz80x/README.md

 Its operation is generally simple: the loaded t36 file contains all the data required for the machine to operate.
 After starting the machine, it determines the symbol to be printed and the next state based on the scanned symbol and the current state.

 This process is not that simple in the default setting: after the machine starts, it starts reading the program tape (t<sub>2</sub>), then reads the corresponding data from the data tape (t<sub>1</sub>).
 The program and data tape now are read-only.
 During operations, the stack tape (t<sub>5</sub>), which acts as a traditional stack, the temporary tape (t<sub>4</sub>) and the accumulator register (r<sub>0</sub>) can also be used.
 The result tape (t<sub>3</sub>) is used to print the result.
 It is also possible to write to the console, but this is always write-only.

-Because the tape functions are just names, they must be ensured by setting the appropriate permissions and writing the status table correctly.
-For example, there is no pre-written stack management.

 The state vectors for commands and interrupts are placed in two rows of the state table (jump tables).
 When an interrupt request is detected, the basic program jumps to the appropriate state and then acts accordingly.